lawrence-matsuoka/barbell-calculator/README.md

 Lifter and which bar (0 for m, 1 for f)
-Exceptions for relationships aka who works well (jason, lisa) who doesn't (me, dorian or ronnie, jay) Link PR to exercises, exercises links to (floor, block, rack, power rack)
+Exceptions for relationships aka who works well (jason, lisa) who doesn't (me, dorian or ronnie, jay) Link PR to exercises, exercises links to (floor, block, rack, power rack) Spots 1 through 6 which have attributes (1 or 0 for power rack, 1 or 0 for closeness to blocks, and all platforms have floor and rack)

 - Training bar plate optimizer
 Optimizer 1